Datacenter Proxies: The Beginner’s Guide

 Datacenter proxies are IP addresses that come from servers in data centers.
 By data centers, people often refer to secondary corporations that provide cloud services.
 Some examples could be Google Cloud or Amazon AWS.
 But not necessarily.
 The important thing is that such IPs are not associated with internet service providers that offer internet services to consumers.

-Whenever you send a connection request to a website, it first goes to a datacenter proxy server.
-It routes your request through a different IP address and returns the website’s content to you.
+Datacenter proxy servers filter all connection requests that leave your device (if you’re using forward proxies) or reach a website (if it uses reverse proxies).
+So, whenever you try to connect to a website, your request first goes to a datacenter proxy server.
+The server then routes it through a different IP address and returns the website’s content to you.
 Commercial providers offer anonymous proxy services, so your own IP is never exposed in the process.

 - Hide your IP address – an anonymous proxy will let you browse without exposing your IP address.
-You can use it to improve your anonymity online.
+This can help you improve your anonymity online.

 - Access geo-restricted content – you can get datacenter IPs from various countries around the world.
 You can then browse as if you were in that location.
 This opens up regional content that otherwise would be unavailable.

-- Scrape the web – you can use many proxies at once.
-So, datacenter IPs are very useful for quickly collecting data from the internet without receiving blocks.
+- Scrape the web – datacenter IPs are very useful for quickly collecting data from the internet without receiving blocks.
+They can help you monitor your ranking on Google, extract pricing and product information, collect leads, and more.

 - Buy limited edition items – some niches like sneaker reselling (and previously ticket scalping) are very profitable.
 People use bots and proxies to automatically buy items before they get sold out.